SwannSG/jspy/closures.md

 We can establish multiple execution options using the same function but with different initial conditions.

-Apparently this is called a Function Factory.
+Apparently this is also called a Function Factory.

 |  									     |                                                                              |
 |----------------------------------------|------------------------------------------------------------------------------|